cloudant/sync-android/doc/replication.md

 # Replication with Cloudant Sync Android

+_This functionality is available in versions 0.1.0 and up._

 This document discusses setting up replication with the library, along with synchronising data by using two-way (bi-direction) replication.